 Governmental Actions.
-As of March 31, 2007, there were three Governmental Actions pending against Liggett.
-In these proceedings, governmental entities seek reimbursement for Medicaid and other health care expenditures.
+As of September 30, 2007, there were three Governmental Actions pending against Liggett.
 The claims asserted in these health care cost recovery actions vary.
-In most of these cases, plaintiffs assert the equitable claim that the tobacco industry was "unjustly enriched" by plaintiffs' payment of health care costs allegedly attributable to smoking and seek reimbursement of those costs.
+In most of these cases, the governmental entities assert equitable claims that the tobacco industry was "unjustly enriched" by their payment of health care costs allegedly attributable to smoking and seek reimbursement of those costs.
 Other claims made by some but not all plaintiffs include the equitable claim of indemnity, common law claims of negligence, strict liability, breach of express and implied warranty, breach of special duty, fraud, negligent misrepresentation, conspiracy, public nuisance, claims under state and federal statutes governing consumer fraud, antitrust, deceptive trade practices and false advertising, and claims under RICO.

-In September 1999, the United States government commenced litigation against Liggett and other tobacco companies in the United States District Court for the District of Columbia.
+In September 1999, the United States government commenced litigation against Liggett and other cigarette manufacturers in the United States District Court for the District of Columbia.
 The action sought to recover an unspecified amount of health care costs paid for and furnished, and to be paid for and furnished, by the federal government for lung cancer, heart disease, emphysema and other smoking-related illnesses allegedly caused by the fraudulent and tortious conduct of defendants, to restrain defendants and co-conspirators from engaging in alleged fraud and other allegedly unlawful conduct in the future, and to compel defendants to disgorge the proceeds of their unlawful conduct.
 The action asserted claims under three federal statutes, the Medical Care Recovery Act ("MCRA"), the Medicare Secondary Payer provisions of the Social Security Act ("MSP") and RICO.
 In September 2000, the court dismissed the government's claims based on MCRA and MSP.
+Trial of the case concluded in June 2005.